Open border

 In the past, many states had open international borders either in practice or due to a lack of any legal restriction.
 Many authors, such as John Maynard Keynes, have identified the early 20th century and particularly World War I as the point when such controls became common.

 There have been sporadic attempts to promote global open borders as a viable policy option.
-Open borders quickly became popular after 1889.
-The International Emigration Conference held in Rome in May 1924 stated that anybody has the right to immigrate to a different country if they wanted to.
-Before the 1880s, migration to the United States was not fully controlled.
-During World War I it became easier for people to migrate from their country of origin to foreign countries.
-After World War II, countries were looking for many new workers, and Germany issued a guest work program to attract more people to work.
-Later, in the 1970s to 1980s strict borders were reinstated in industrialized countries.
+The participants in an 1889 International Emigration Conference in London affirmed “the right of the individual to the fundamental liberty accorded him by every civilised nation to come and go and dispose of his person and destinies as he pleases."
 Currently, immigration is more restricted and harder for low-skilled and low-income people.

 Types of borders

 There are multiple types of national borders in use around the world.
 Some of these are:

 A conditionally open border is a border that allows movement of people across the border that meet a special set of conditions.
 This special set of conditions which limits the application of border controls that would normally otherwise apply could be defined by an international agreement or international law, or the special conditions could be defined by a regulation or law of the jurisdiction that the people are claiming the right to enter.
 Conditionally open borders generally requires a claim to be submitted from the people who are proposing to enter the new jurisdiction stating why they meet the special conditions which allow entry into the new jurisdiction.
 The new jurisdiction may detain the people until their claim is approved for entry into the new jurisdiction, or they may release them into the new jurisdiction while their claim is being processed.
 Whenever a conditionally open border is allowed, a considerable effort is often required to ensure that border controls do not break down to such an extent that it becomes an open border situation.
 An example of a conditionally open border is a border of any country which allows movement of asylum seekers due to application of either the 1951 Refugee Convention or international law which allows people to cross a border to escape a situation where their lives are directly threatened or in significant danger.
 Another example is the border between Ireland and the United Kingdom.
 The two countries allow unrestricted movement of their own citizens, but in order to enjoy such movement across the Irish Sea, those same citizens may be required to provide evidence at seaports and airports that they are UK or Irish nationals.
 These checks are by the police, not immigration officers.
 (As of October 2018, there are no such controls on the highly porous land border between them).